DarleneAntonino/20-Abgabe2-Schlocker-Antonino-Graschl/README.md

 4. We will use a class from our last project.
 5. We will look for errors and/or mistakes in the code provided by our professor.
 6. We will devide the tests to implement between each other so everybody has to implement some.
+7. We will answer questions about the Queue in a seperate file.
-7. Everyone will record her progress in the Labreport (GoogleDoc).
+8. Everyone will record her progress in the Labreport (GoogleDoc).

 ###### MARKDOWN: